Angluca/axe/docs/axe/docs/stdlib/string.md

 ## def fmt(fmt_string: string, args: string[]): string

 Formats a string using a format string and arguments.
 Each `{}` placeholder in `fmt_string` is replaced by the next string in `args`.

 ## def find_char_from(s: string, c: char, start: usize): i32

 Returns the index of the first occurrence of character `c` in `s` at or after `start`.
 Returns -1 if the character is not found.

 ## def substr(s: string, start: usize, length: usize): string

 Returns a substring of `s` starting at `start` with the given `length`.
 If `start` is beyond the end of the string or `length` is zero, an empty string is returned.
 The function clamps the requested range to the bounds of the source string.

+## def has_prefix(s: string, prefix: string): bool

+Checks if string has prefix.

+## def has_suffix(s: string, suffix: string): bool

+Checks if string has suffix.

 ## def trim_prefix(s: string, prefix: string): string